Central values of zeta functions of non-Galois cubic fields: Sieving to the space of maximal binary cubic forms

 Recall that for a finite collection $\Sigma$ of local specifications, we defined a \emph{family of fields} $\FF_\Sigma$.
 The finite collection $\Sigma$ can also be used to cut out subsets of binary cubic forms.
 Namely, for a set $S$ of integral binary cubic forms, let $S(\Sigma)$ denote the subset of elements $f\in S$ such that $R_f\otimes\Q_v\in\Sigma_v$ for each place $v$ associated to $\Sigma$.
 Here, as usual, $R_f$ denotes the cubic ring associated to $f$.
 Henceforth, we will always assume that $\Sigma_\infty$ is a singleton set.
 That is, it is either $\R\oplus\R\oplus\R$, corresponding to cubic fields and forms with positive discriminant, or it is $\R\oplus\C$, corresponding to cubic fields and forms with negative discriminant.
 Accordingly the sign $\pm$ in $\alpha^\pm$, $\gamma^\pm$, $V(\Z)^\pm$, $\W_q^\pm$, and so on, with be $+$ for the former case and $-$ for the latter case.
 Let $\chi_\Sigma$ be the characteristic function of the set of elements $(f_p) \in \prod_{p}V(\Z_p)$ such that $R_{f_p}\otimes\Q_{p}\in \Sigma_{p}$ for every prime $p$.
 We have that $\chi_\Sigma$ factors through the quotient $ \prod_{p}V(\Z_p) \twoheadrightarrow V(\Z/r_\Sigma \Z)$ to a $\GL_2(\Z/r_\Sigma \Z)$-invariant function which we also denote by the same letter $\chi_\Sigma$.
 Here $r_\Sigma$ is a positive integer which is the product of $p$ over all primes $p\neq 2,3$ such that $\Sigma_p$ is specified at $p$ and of $16$ (resp. $27$) for the prime $2$ (resp. $3$). \begin{corollary} Let $\Sigma$ be a finite collection of local specifications and assume that $\Sigma_p=\{\Q_{p^3}\}$ for at least one prime $p$.
 For every positive integer $n$, positive squarefree integer $q$ and $X\ge 1$, we have

 \end{corollary}

 \begin{proof} The two main terms of the asymptotic follow from Theorem \ref{propWqerror}, and it is only necessary to analyze the size of the error term.
 We write $n=n_1n_2$, where $n_1$ is squarefree, $n_2$ is powerful and $(n_1,n_2)=1$.
 Let $m$ denote the radical of $n_2$.
-Since $\lambda_n$ is defined modulo $n_1m$, Theorem \ref{propWqerror} yields an error term of
+Recall that $\lambda_n$ is defined modulo $n_1m$, the radical of $n$.
+(Indeed, $\lambda_{p^k}$ only depends on the reduction of $f$ modulo $p$.)
+Thus, Theorem \ref{propWqerror} yields an error term of

-For a prime $p$ and and integer $k\geq 2$, it follows from Lemma \ref{lemEbound} that we have
+For a prime $p$ and and integer $k\geq 2$, it follows from Lemma \ref{lemE-lambda} that we have

 Therefore, we obtain

 The theorem now follows since $n_1m^2\leq n$. \end{proof}

 We end with two results.
 The first is a uniform estimate, proved in \cite{DH}, on the number of elements in $\overline{\W_q}$ with bounded discriminant.
 This estimate will be used to bound the tail of the sum in the right-hand side of \eqref{eqinex}. \begin{proposition}[Davenport~\cite{DH}] For every $\epsilon>0$, $X\ge 1$, and squarefree integer $q$,